 Trevor Connor 1:05:38

-So Julie, when we’re talking about this, this recovery, and it’s a long term recovery.
-Are there any other things that you see mentally with with these athletes, when they’re they’re struggling with the fact that they aren’t fully functional, that they’re in a long recovery,
+So Julie, when we’re talking about this recovery and it’s a long term recovery.
+Are there any other things that you see mentally with with these athletes when they’re they’re struggling with the fact that they aren’t fully functional, that they’re in a long recovery,

 Julie Emmerman 1:05:53